Become a subscriber and view posts without restrictions.

 I was in my yoga class this past weekend and was reminded by the instructor that with regular practice, the exercises that seem impossible or excruciatingly difficult become easier.
 Having practiced for two years at this particular studio, which for me the class difficulty level has been for some time very challenging, I recognized that now some (not all) of the poses are possible for me without hesitation (i.e. crescent lunge is far simpler, but side plank is still quite difficult).
 And I knew she was right.

 The truth behind progress is regular attention and practice.
 The key is make sure what we are doing is indeed a potential pathway to delivering the results we seek.

 You may be wondering at this point, why I began the post with the quote from Joanne Kyger.
-I have been thinking about this quote from a while now.
+I have been thinking about this quote for a while now.

 Acting against our sincerest self’s inclinations, interests and authentic truths is exhausting.
 It is fatiguing to put on a mask each day of someone we feel we have to be to either fit in, do our job or move about society.
 Eventually, we stop, but it is in how we stop that makes the difference.

 On the flipside, when we are adhering to our authentic self, when we are following our passions and curiosities, the fuel doesn’t reside in the success, the fuels resides in the doing.
 And so it is within the two instances shared today – yoga practice and feeding the hummingbirds.
 My interest was and is sincere in both of these pursuits.
 Having spent time not involved with both for a short duration, I discovered my life to benefit and be more enjoyable with them.
 I persisted slowly, but consistently.